AT-Publishing/website/_posts/2019-05-04-wallets-evo.md

 #### Crypto wallets by their purpose

-There are a couple different kinds of wallets out there:
+There are a couple different [kinds of crypto wallets](https://wethecryptos.net/different-types-of-crypto-wallets/) out there:

 **Paper wallet** - For this kind of wallet, your private keys and public addresses are printed on a piece of paper.
 If you can physically manage the paper, this will be your safest storage option that doesn't even require a lot of technical skill.
 It is not feasible to use a paper wallet for daily transactions though.